radiac/mara/docs/api/storage.rst

 Deserialise the specified serialised data onto the specified object under the field name provided.

-This is used for service reloads, and restoring data from decoded from JSON when being loaded from disk.
+This is used for restoring data from decoded from JSON when being loaded from disk.

 .. _class_storage_manager: